Oesophageal Cancer – Symptoms, Causes & Treatment | SingHealth

 Oesophageal Cancer - How to prevent?

-Prevention of gastric cancer usually focuses on reduction of risk factors such as smoking and alcohol intake, and increasing the proportional intake of fresh fruit and vegetables.
+Prevention of oesophageal cancer usually focuses on reduction of risk factors such as smoking and alcohol intake, and increasing the proportional intake of fresh fruit and vegetables.

 Oesophageal Cancer - Causes and Risk Factors